-Pad krapow is a classic Thai street food made with minced meat (like chicken or pork), garlic, chilies, and holy basil, stir-fried in a savory-sweet sauce.
-It’s known for its bold, spicy flavor and is often served with steamed rice and a fried egg on top.
+Pad krapow is a spicy Thai street food made with ground meat, garlic, chilies, and holy basil stir-fried in a savory-sweet sauce.
+It’s bold in flavor and usually served with jasmine rice and a crispy fried egg on top.

 Close-up of Thai basil chicken stir fry with tender chicken pieces coated in a savory sauce and fresh holy basil leaves.